uChip/BubbleDisplay/README.md

 See Bill of Materials file in repo for parts list.

 ## Status
   * PCB layout has been completed and submitted to fab at Osh Park.
-I expect boards back in 10 to 14 days.
+I expect boards back in 1 to 2 days.
   * PCB has not been proven.
 Circuit has been prototyped and simulated, so confidence is reasonable, but order PCBs at this time at your own risk.
-  * Firmware has not yet been written but there are no new inventions required.
-I expect no significant issues and the dedicated microcontroller seems adequate to the task.
+  * Firmware, library and examples been completed and tested with an earlier prototype.
+Waiting to test with the final PCB.

 ## File Formats